khanhtdk/aggregation-api/README.md

 | Test #10           | 81.61ms   | 73.39ms   | 68.87ms    |
 | **% Avg.
 Improv.** | **N/A**   | **8.28%** | **14.16%** |

-> **Thoughts:** There is also another test, which is a denormalized case, where we can make the table directly hold `product_name` and `region_name` to remove the need of joining tables.
+> <u>**Thoughts**</u>: There is also another test, which is a denormalized case, where we can make the table directly hold `product_name` and `region_name` to remove the need of joining tables.
 This technique can gain some performance, however, it can create duplications and may sacrifice integrity.

 ### TopProductsQuery
 This controller queries and returns top products based on sales revenue (aka. best-selling products).
 Number of products returned is depending on the request value of the parameter `limit` sent to the controller, or 5 if not specified.